Djacon/obsidian-ml-notes/ML & DL/Supervised learning/Classification/Linear Classifier.md

-**Linear classifier** is a way to solve [[classification]] problems, where you need to divide data into classes.
-The class of problems that can be solved by linear classifiers has, respectively, the property of linear divisibility (the data can be separated by a straight line)
+**Linear classifiers** are a type of [[machine learning]] [[classification]] algorithm used for predicting the class of a given input.
+The basic idea behind these models is to use a linear function to separate the different classes

 #### Prediction formula:
 $$